 19 – During the summer, if the weather is really warm, stop at the Somerset House - children can happily play in the floor fountains.
 They are likely to get pretty wet though so do plan a towel and a change of clothes.

 20 – If they fancy being an artist, they can decorate their own postcard at the Tate Modern.
 The best ones are on show.

 21 – Find little treasures at your feet at the National Gallery.

 22 – Play “I spy” from the top of the London Eye.
 Have a look in the trees around it too close to Halloween, Christmas and Easter, they always are decorated for the occasion.

 23 – Coming to London for the first time and would really prefer to follow a guide?
-London Incognito has a special tour for children and can also prepare an à la carte one if your prefer.
+London Incognito has a special tour for children (the website is in French but they are London based and will do it in English, obviously) and can also prepare an à la carte one if your prefer.

 25 – Thirsty?
 Try one of Giraffe‘s smoothies. they are served with a giraffe stirrer that the kids love to collect.

 26 – If you still have a little time before jumping in your Eurostar, stop at Drink, Shop and Do, just a 5mn walk from St Pancras.
 This vintage inspired tea room has board games available – ideal on a rainy day.

 27 – Let them have a miniature London.